 Visitor expenditures represent “new dollars” for our local economy.
 Residents certainly contribute to a hospitality businesses bottom line.
 Attracting visitors, on the other hand, provides an additional positive economic impact that otherwise would not have been included in sales and tax revenue.

-- Tourism is a diverse composite of economic activities, including transportation, recreation, retail, lodging, and food & beverage sectors.
+- Tourism/Hospitality is a diverse composite of economic activities including Arts, Entertainment, Recreation, Accommodations, and Food Service sectors.

 State of Ohio Annual Data

 - $53 billion in sales for Ohio businesses.

 - Average Spending per Person is $115 for a Day Trip

 - Average Spending per Person is $382 for an Overnight Trip